The role of Botulinum Toxin

 Introduction

 This leaflet has been produced to give you information about your child’s treatment and will hopefully answer some of your questions.
-It is not intended to replace the discussion between you and your child’s therapist, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please do not hesitate to contact the hospital physiotherapist on telephone number (01482) 674532 or your child’s own physiotherapist.
+It is not intended to replace the discussion between you and your child’s therapist but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please do not hesitate to contact the hospital physiotherapist on telephone number tel: 01482 674532 or your child’s own physiotherapist.

 What is Botox®?

 Botox® is the trade name for Botulinum Toxin, a protein produced from the bacteria Clostridia.
 This toxin works by preventing nerve impulses from reaching the muscle, resulting in the relaxation of overactive muscle, such as may be seen in cerebral palsy and other conditions.
 The effects can be felt 24 to 48 hours after the injections.
-The peak effect occurs at 2 weeks and this lasts between 3 to 6 months, although the benefits may last longer.
-Injections are repeated on a yearly basis if required.
+The peak effect occurs at 2 weeks, and this lasts between 3 to 6 months, although the benefits may last longer.

 Once the overactive muscles that are causing the posture and movement difficulties have been identified and injected, your child will require a period of rehabilitation.
 This will help you / your child to learn how to adopt a better posture or move more appropriately.
 Botox® is also useful for helping to maintain muscle length during growth spurts.